• You are here:

 However, nutrition claims referring to low alcohol levels, or the reduction of the alcohol content, or the reduction of the energy content for beverages containing more than 1.2% by volume of alcohol are permitted.

-The Commission will establish and maintain a Community Register of nutrition and health claims made on foods.
-It will include:
+Under the legislation the Commission had to establish and maintain a Community Register of nutrition and health claims made on foods.
+This Register has now been established and includes:

 (a) the nutrition claims and conditions applying to them as set out in the Annex;